BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk10Lab.md

 **Orientation to Galaxy**

-In a web browser, navigate to [Galaxy](https://usegalaxy.org) and apply for an account.
+In a web browser, navigate to [Galaxy](https://usegalaxy.org) and apply for an account by going to "User" in the top toolbar and clicking "Register".
 You don't need to have an account to perform analyses, but this will allow you to access your files later.

 *Orientation* Once you have logged in to your account, take a moment to orient yourself to the web interface (note the "Help" section in the top toolbar).
 The panel on the right lists your data usage and files with which you are working.
 The panel on the left shows the categories of analysis possible.
 If you click on a category, it will expand to show the specific tasks available.
 If you click on a task, it will fill the center window with the options for that command, as well as data you have loaded that may be used for this particular analysis.